 On the MDA level, access and network egress and access ingress pools are only allocated on channelized MDAs.
 On the MDA level, access and network egress and access ingress pools are only allocated on channelized MDAs.
-Network ingress pools are allocated on the MDA level for nonmust be enclosed within double quotes.
+Network ingress pools are allocated on the MDA level for non-channelized MDAs.

-Parameters name - Specifies the pool name, a string up to 32 characters long composed of printable, 7-bit resv-cbs no resv-cbs
+Parameters name - Specifies the pool name, a string up to 32 characters long composed of printable, 7-bit ASCII characters.
+If the string contains special characters (#, \$, spaces, etc.), the entire string must be enclosed within double quotes.

+resv-cbs